fiso64/slsk-batchdl/README.md

 ### Aggregate
-With -g/--aggregate, sldl performs an ordinary search for the input then attempts to group the results into distinct songs and download one of each kind, starting with the one which is shared by the most users.
+With -g/--aggregate, sldl performs an ordinary search for the input then attempts to group the results into distinct songs and download one of each kind, starting with the one shared by the most users.
 Note that --min-shares-aggregate is 2 by default, which means that songs shared by only one user will be ignored.

 ### Album Aggregate
 Activated when both --album and --aggregate are enabled. sldl will group shares and download one of each distinct album, starting with the one shared by the most users.
-It's recommended to pair this with --interactive.
+It is recommended to pair this with --interactive.
 Note that --min-shares-aggregate is 2 by default, which means that albums shared by only one user will be ignored.